 Universal Children’s Day

-In 1954, it was recommended by the United Nations General Assembly that all countries around the world should commemorate an annual Universal Children's Day, starting from 1956.
-This day was meant to encourage children of all countries to come together, and teach them about tolerance and understanding, as well as promote children's well-being.
-Countries were given the choice of what date to hold this observance on.
+In 1954,the United Nations General Assembly recommended that all countries around the world commemorate an annual Universal Children's Day, starting in 1956.
+This day was meant to encourage children of all countries to come together, and educate them about tolerance and understanding, as well as promote children's well-being.
+The countries were also given the freedom to choose their own date.

-On November 20, 1959, the Declaration of the Rights of the Child was passed in the UN General Assembly, and thus that date was chosen as the official global observance of Universal Children's Day.
-The declaration highlights children's right to education, health, their right to life and to play, the right to family life and protection from violence, and the right to be heard.
+On November 20, 1959, the Declaration of the Rights of the Child was passed in the UN General Assembly.
+This is why the date was chosen as the official global observance of Universal Children's Day or World Children's Day.
+The declaration highlights children's right to education, and health, their right to life and to play, the right to family life and protection from violence, and the right to be heard.

-Thirty years later, also on November 20, the United Nations held the Convention on the Rights of the Child, where children's rights were officially established.
+Thirty years later, on November 20, the United Nations held the Convention on the Rights of the Child, where children's rights were officially established.
 There are 54 articles in the Convention, delineating children's rights and how governments can enforce them and make them available to the children in their country.
-It focuses on the specific needs of children regarding issues such as economic, social, civil, political, and health rights.
+It focuses on the specific needs of children in the economic, social, civil, political, and health sector.

 How to Celebrate Universal Children's Day

-If you've always thought about volunteering, you could always consider starting it now, and offer your help at the local children's shelter or schools.
+• If you've always thought about volunteering, you could always consider starting it now, and offer your help at the local children's shelter or school.

 Universal Children’s Day